-Each Reserve Component needs a cadre (perhaps 5-10%) of full-timers to perform functions like recruiting, maintenance of equipment, and preparing the training for the part-timers during their drill weekends and annual training periods.
-In the four Air Force and Army Reserve Components,5 most of these full-time support (FTS) functions are performed by "technicians."
+Part-timers make up 90-95% of the numbers in each Reserve Component, but the Component needs a cadre of full-timers to perform functions like recruiting, maintenance of aircraft and vehicles, and preparation of the training for the part-timers on their drill weekends.
+These functions are called Full-Time Support (FTS).